shoeffner/mthesis/README.md

 ## Additional materials

-In the folder [related_materials](related_materials) there are some materials I produced during the process of my thesis but which are not really related to the written master thesis.
 The folder [scratch](scratch) contains all kinds of things I came up with to gather data, make calculations, etc.
+In the folder [scratch/related_materials](scratch/related_materials) there are some materials I produced during the process of my thesis but which are not really related to the written master's thesis.